cabril87/100-days-of-fullstack/TaskTrackerAPI.Tests/README.md

      - Boolean assertions use `Assert.True()` and `Assert.False()`
    - Fixed async assertions to use `await Assert.ThrowsAsync<T>()` instead of `Assert.Throws<T>()`

+8. **Integration Test Fixes**:
+   - Added missing endpoint aliases in `TaskStatisticsController` (`completion-time-average` and `overdue`) to match the endpoints being tested in integration tests
+   - Fixed HTTP 404 errors in `TaskStatisticsControllerTests` by ensuring proper endpoint routing
+   - Configured proper serialization options for handling enum values in JSON payloads

 ## Current Status

-All 94 tests are now passing successfully.
+All unit and integration tests are now passing successfully.
 The test suite provides comprehensive coverage of the TaskTrackerAPI functionality and can be used freely for commercial applications without license concerns.

 ## Next Steps

-1. Add tests for remaining controllers (AuthController, TagController)
+1. Improve tests for AuthController
-2. Add integration tests to test the API end-to-end
+2. Add more integration tests for complex user scenarios
 3. Implement test coverage reporting to identify any gaps in test coverage
 4. Consider adding performance tests for critical endpoints